The Anthony Austin Memorial Conference and AGM

 Dr Jill Raggett, Former Reader in Designed Landscapes at Writtle College, Essex.
 Her Doctoral thesis was on the subject of the history of Japanese Gardens constructed in the UK up to 1950.

 Ms Mami Mizutori, Executive Director of the SISJAC at The University of East Anglia.
 The Institute has begun to do more research on Japanese gardens and is working with Professor Watanabe.

-Colette Barnes, Vice-Chair of JGS Midlands Region, Currently working as a Horticulturist at Hidcote Manor for the National Trust and has trained in Japan and the USA, including participation in the Pilot Waza to Kokoro (Hands and Heart) seminar at the Portland Japanese Garden’s Institute for Japanese Garden Arts and Culture.
+Colette Barnes, Currently working as a Horticulturist at The Chelsea Physic Garden and has trained in Japan and the USA, including participation in the Pilot Waza to Kokoro (Hands and Heart) seminar at the Portland Japanese Garden’s Institute for Japanese Garden Arts and Culture.